AshishPandey90/OnTimeURB/Docker_Containers/Bioinformatics_Workflows/Readme.md

+# Bioinformatics workflows containers.
-# This folder contains the bioinformatics workflows containers.
+This folder contains bioinformatics workflow containers and the instructions necessary to execute the containers.